Release date: 19/06/2020

 - A high-quality £350 million tutoring scheme targeted at the most disadvantaged pupils delivered over the 2020/21 academic year

-The EEF also consulted NGA on its Covid response tool-kit which you can access here.
+The EEF also consulted NGA on its Covid response tool-kit.

 Announcing the fund, Education Secretary Gavin Williamson said: